AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 For example, we can say that the single confirmation provided by Bitcoin block 704610 is \emph{equivalent} to approximately 19,893,045,000,000 genesis-confirmations.\footnote{A genesis-confirmation is relative to the Bitcoin genesis block -- which had a difficulty of exactly 1.}
 The conversion-ratio is equal to the difficulty of block 704610.
 That is, it would take a chain of $\sim$ 20 trillion blocks, each with 1 genesis-confirmation worth of work, to match the weight of block 704610.

+\todoDraftOnly{Move discussion of other networks to a more relevant section -- probably not really suitable for converting confirmations}

 When will conversion methods fail for converting confirmations?